-Proving to businesspeople that it pays to be green and socially responsible is the lifework of Olga Hawn.
+Proving that it pays to be green and socially responsible is the lifework of Olga Hawn.

-She became deeply engaged in efforts to help the planet after she studied in Denmark, where she learned about corporate social responsibility (CSR) and realized how it could help Russia by boosting the economy and improving life for its people.
+She became engaged in efforts to help the planet after she studied in Denmark, where she learned about corporate social responsibility (CSR) and realized it could help Russia by boosting the economy and improving life for its people.

-This revelation led Hawn to pursue a master’s in management research from the Saïd Business School at Oxford University, where she studied how Vodafone engages its stakeholders to make practical business decisions that earn profits and make a difference.
+This revelation led Hawn to pursue a master’s in management research from the Saïd Business School at Oxford University, where she studied how Vodafone engages stakeholders to make practical business decisions that earn profits and make a difference.
 While at Oxford she also met her husband, a North Carolina native.

 When UNC Kenan-Flagler asked Hawn to join the faculty, one of the big draws was the School’s interest in her research and its long tradition of teaching and researching sustainable business practices through the Center for Sustainable Enterprise, which dates back to 1999.

 She also appreciated the culture.
 “Everyone is so friendly here – the Carolina Way is meaningful,” she says.
 “I live it, too.”

 Fortunately, Hawn also teaches what she preaches.
 In 2016, based on her research, she designed a Sustainability Strategy course, which received two honorable mentions for the Page Prize for Sustainability Issues in Business Curricula.